SystemRequires admin/root

 Why clean Flatpak Repo Temp?

-- Interrupted Flatpak downloads leave partial OSTree objects and static-delta fragments in repo/tmp, so later installs may appear stuck on fetching or repeatedly restart the same download
+• Interrupted flatpak install or update jobs leave partial OSTree objects in repo/tmp, and later runs may appear to hang at fetching or unpacking the same runtime again

 Cache paths Kudu targets